 Does this mean that rewarding relative accuracy impairs information quality in the financial market?
 Not necessarily.
-Evidence shows that security analysts may also face an incentive to optimistically bias their predictions (Hong and Kubik 2003, Hong and Kacperczyk 2010).
-They may predict a stock boom even when their beliefs are only mildly positive, and they would expect their rivals to do so as well.
+Security analysts may also face incentives to optimistically bias their predictions (Hong and Kubik 2003; Hong and Kacperczyk 2010).
+Employed primarily by brokerage houses, security analysts may issue optimistic forecasts to help their employers attract more investment banking business and trading commissions, so brokerage houses might reward analysts who provide such optimistic forecasts.
+As a result, analysts might predict a stock boom even when their beliefs are only mildly positive, and they would expect their rivals to do the same.
 In this case, rewarding the more accurate may lead analysts to predict less optimistically to differentiate, which disciplines the optimism incentive and improves information quality.